Heinz-Gerd Mölders

 Heinz-Gerd Mölders (born 8 February 1942) is a German middle-distance runner.
 He competed in the men's 3000 metres steeplechase at the 1968 Summer Olympics in Mexico under the team Federal Republic of Germany (FRG).

 Biography

-Heinz-Gerd Mölders, a steeplechaser, was bested in the preliminary rounds of the 1968 Mexico City Olympics.
-In 1969, West Germany was boycotting the Olympics and, although Mölders was nominated to start, the boycott prevented him from competing.
-In 1984 (M40) and 1988 (M45), Mölders was the winner in the senior classes steeplechase, but did not claim a national West German title.
+Heinz-Gerd Mölders, a steeplechaser, was eliminated in the preliminary rounds of the 1968 Mexico City Olympics.
+In 1969, West Germany boycotted the Olympic and although Mölders was nominated to compete, the boycott prevented him from doing so.
+In 1984 (M40) and 1988 (M45), Mölders won the steeplechase in the senior classes, but did not claim a national West German title.

 Mölders personal best was 3000S – 8:37.2 (1968) at the Summer Olympics in Mexico.